Just sit down and waste your day! :)

 Altered Carbon has a few comics, I commented on them here, and also on the anime movie here.

 By Mark Fergus and Hawk Ostby, based on the novel series by Daniel Abraham and Ty Franck.
-Believe it or not, I was never that much of a fan of space dramas, but then came The Expanse with its incredibly realistic depiction of physics and just amazingly well-written political tension between factions and some great characters.
-I do feel like the quality fell a lot after season three, though.
+Believe it or not, I was never that much of a fan of space dramas, but then came The Expanse with its incredibly realistic depiction of physics and amazingly well-written political tension between factions and some great characters.
+I do feel like the quality fell a lot after the third season, though.

 The Expanse has a few comics, I commented on them here.